richardlayman/udim_bake/README.md

 Installation
 ---------------
 Copy the udim_bake.py into the blender/scripts/addons/ folder.
-In Blender, go to the Prefenceses and enable the UDIM Bake addon.
+In Blender, go to the Preferences and enable the UDIM Bake addon.
 A 'Bake UDIM Tiles' button will appear in the Bake section of the Render Properties panel.
 This button will only be used for UDIM texture nodes; all other images will use the normal 'Bake' button.
 ![UI](https://raw.githubusercontent.com/richardlayman/udim_bake/master/img/udim_bake_ui.png)